 Perspectives on Communication Disorders and Sciences in Culturally and Linguistically Diverse Populations

-Perspectives on Communication Disorders and Sciences in Culturally and Linguistically Diverse Populations is the SIG's online publication, published by ASHA with HighWire Press.
+Perspectives on Communication Disorders and Sciences in Culturally and Linguistically Diverse Populations is the SIG's online publication.
 Perspectives is published three times annually, in March, July, and October.
 SIG 14's Perspectives issues are offered for self-study to earn CEUs.
 Perspectives on Communication Disorders and Sciences in Culturally and Linguistically Diverse Populations features:

 - News of SIG activities